 During the inspection, the ash load-out storage building was observed.
 During the inspection there were no trucks in the ash load-out storage building.
-According to Mr. Suida, the fans and filters have been removed from the ash load-out building.
-According to email correspondence on May 4, 2017 from Ms. Peebles, the fans and associated filters were removed on approximately one year ago (April 2016).
+According to email correspondence on May 4, 2017 from Ms. Peebles, regarding the 2017 inspection, the fans and associated filters were removed on approximately one year ago (April 2016).
 The filters have been replaced with Styrofoam insulation board.
 According to the facility, visible emission readings are collected at the door ways of the ash load-out building.
+During the inspection there were no visible emissions from the ash load-out storage building.